REALTY

 NOTE

-Browsing and sorting listings can be a tedious step, especially if your criteria are quite broad.
+Browsing and sorting listings can be a tedious process, especially if your criteria are quite broad.
 To help you find a house or apartment that truly meets your expectations, you can sign a property search mandate with a professional buyer’s agent who is trained and supported by a network of partners.

 Jeanne Sergent